OpenCDSS/cdss-rest-services-examples/examples/python/README.md

           test/                                The testing folder
             python/                            Python testing folder
-              expected-results/                The verified result files retrieved earlier that subsequent queries will compare to. results/                         A folder with iles that new queries will be written to and compared with expected-results/ files. test_streamflow.py               The Python example end-to-end testing program. test_streamflow.sh               The bash script to run the Python program. tstool/                            TSTool testing folder
+              expected-results/                The verified result files retrieved earlier that subsequent queries will compare to. results/                         A folder with files that new queries will be written to and compared with expected-results/ files. test_streamflow.py               The Python example end-to-end testing program. test_streamflow.sh               The bash script to run the Python program. tstool/                            TSTool testing folder
-              TEST_commands.tstool             The testing Command file for TSTool.
+              results/                         File containing dynamically created testing files for TSTool TEST_commands.tstool             The testing Command file for TSTool.
             README.md                          The testing folder README
           .gitignore                           Top-level Git ignore for dynamic files